-Mindmaps can be used for almost anything!
-You could mindmap the content of a single lecture, a whole module, or a particular theory in your field; you can even use them to help you revise for exams by mindmapping a past exam paper.
+Mindmaps can be used for almost anything.
+You could mindmap the content of a single lecture, a whole module, or a particular theory in your field; you can even use them to help you revise for exams by mindmapping your course notes or a past exam paper.
 And the good news is you don’t have to be Picasso to make a great mindmap.

 Why do mindmaps work?

 The more areas of your brain are activated during learning, the easier it is to recall that information later.
-By being creative, using different colours, non-linear layouts, and drawings (even stick men!), you are activating a range of processing networks in your brain and making multiple connections between ideas, which will help you reach that information more quickly when you try and remember it in an exam or when writing an essay.
+By being creative, using different colours, non-linear layouts, and drawings (artistic ability is not important - stick men are fine!), you are activating a range of processing networks in your brain and making multiple connections between ideas, which will help you reach that information more quickly when you try and remember it in an exam or when writing an essay.

 The Mindmapping Process: